13

 If you want to fully socket the completed setup of a char of yours, knowing that there are usually 9 socketable places (weapon / shield / weapon 2 / shield 2 / armor / head / merc weapon / merc head / merc armor), even if some are with runewords or presocketed uniques / sets, you usually have never enough with only your 3, which explains the interest for this.

-Main: Necromancer / Second: Assassin / Third: Amazon / Check my stash and my crafts including my caster belts :), and my many cheap
+Main: Necromancer / Second: Assassin / Third: Amazon / Check my stash, my crafts and my many cheap Annihilus

 There is never enough trust ofc but I personally do tend to believe more that someone who has like 500 or even 200 trust points on this site wouldn't risk a bad reputation strike/public shame by profiting off of single quote on quote "scam".
 If someone is doing majority of their trades here it's far more profitable for them to keep doing things properly and fairly and honorably than to rob 1 person of something [ultra] valuable, well at least I'm hoping it is like that.

-Someone much smarter than me already said once: "The real value of something doesn't reflect in a number of how much a seller is asking for it, but on how much a buyer is willing to pay for it."
+Someone much smarter than me already said once: "The real value of something doesn't reflect in a number of how much a seller can ask for it, but on how much a buyer is willing to pay."

 OP